Ph.D. Candidate

 Areas of Specialization: Political violence, authoritarianism, human rights/international law, geopolitics of Eurasia (Caucasus, Central Asia, Russia/Ukraine)

-David earned a dual B.A. and M.A.
-(Five-Year Accelerated M.A.
-Program) in International Relations from the McCormack Graduate School at the University of Massachusetts, Boston in 2022.
-Among various volunteer commitments to assisting student growth within the Greater Boston area, he regularly teaches Political Science courses as an instructor of record at BU and UMass Boston alike and advises undergraduate students on their research.
+David earned a dual B.A./M.A. in International Relations from University of Massachusetts, Boston in 2022.
+He has seven years of teaching experience and regularly teaches Political Science courses as an instructor of record at BU and UMass Boston, working to develop accessible curricula while advising undergraduate students on their own projects.

 Additional Information: